Murray Hill Survival Guide

 Was I Hit On?
 I’m nervous at first when Jason comes around to my side of the bar and starts chatting.
 He calls me toots and I don’t dig that too much.
 But then I realize he’s just like this and isn’t hitting on me.
 Then he starts talking to Jay and the older guy (Jonathan).
 Someone said the word “mugs” and I thought I heard “pugs” and Jason’s like, “no, like coffee mugs” and I’m like “but pugs are the best” and then the four of us all start talking about dogs.
 Then Joe from Middle Branch comes in on his break and we’re all hanging out and I feel weird that I’m the only one without a J name.
 Then Jason gives me a spoonful of chocolate mousse as consolation and I invite them all to my play and give them each a hug when I depart and I end up having a great time tonight so who really knows anything anymore.

 Should You Drink Here Alone?
 Yeah.
 The guys who work here are real chill.
 They also hate Murray Hill so stop in for a glass of wine and some good shit talking.

 BAR #4: Brick Oven Pizza 33, 489 3rd Ave at 33rd St

 Not a bar.
 Just good pizza.

-I didn’t make it to my planned fourth bar, Joshua Tree.
+I don’t make it to my planned fourth bar, Joshua Tree.
 It was rated the douchiest bar in New York City by this random website, so I know what I would’ve been getting myself into.
-After I left Pino, I thought: I could either end my nice night on a shitty note at a douchey bar, or eat a slice of pizza and go home.
-I chose the pizza.
+After I leave Pino, I think: I could either end my nice night on a shitty note at a douchey bar, or eat a slice of pizza and go home.
+I choose the pizza.
 I always choose the pizza.

 So there you have it.
 2 out of 3 ain’t bad, in my opinion.
 If you know of any other good bars in Murray Hill, let me know, but I can’t tell you I won’t stop hating this part of the city.